Madalyn Murray O'Hair: Investigation and arrests

-Waters was arrested and prosecuted; in a plea agreement on the charge of conspiracy, he agreed to lead authorities to the site where the dismembered bodies of the O'Hairs had been burned and buried.
+Waters was arrested and prosecuted; in a January 2001 plea agreement solely on the charge of conspiracy, he agreed to lead authorities to the site where the dismembered bodies of the O'Hairs had been burned and buried.
 He was sentenced to serve 20 years in federal prison, which he had requested, because he did not want to serve time for his earlier theft conviction in Texas state prison.
 He did not go on trial for the kidnapping and murder of the three members of the O'Hair family.
 He was also ordered to pay back a total of $543,665 to American Atheists and the estates of Madalyn Murray O'Hair, Jon Garth Murray, and Robin Murray O'Hair.
-It is unlikely that these debts were ever paid, because Waters was not able to earn any money while he was in prison.
-Waters died of lung cancer on January 27, 2003 at the Federal Medical Center in Butner, North Carolina.
+It is unlikely that any part of these debts were ever paid, because Waters was not able to earn any money while he was in prison.
+Waters died of lung cancer on January 27, 2003, at the Federal Medical Center in Butner, North Carolina.

-In January 2001, after he pled guilty to conspiracy, Waters told the federal agents that the O'Hairs were buried on a Texas ranch, and he subsequently led them to their bodies.
-When law enforcement officers excavated the site where the O'Hairs were buried, they discovered that the legs of all three of the victims had all been cut off with a saw.
+When Waters, under the plea agreement, led federal agents to the O'Hairs' burial site on a Texas ranch, they discovered that the legs of all three of the victims had been cut off with a saw.
 The remains had suffered such extensive mutilation and decomposition that officials had to identify them through dental records, DNA testing and, in Madalyn O'Hair's case, by matching the serial number on a prosthetic hip to records from Brackenridge Hospital in Austin.
 The head and hands of Danny Fry were also found at the site.
+Eventually, Bill Murray (as the closest surviving relative) was granted custody of the remains and buried them at an undisclosed location and (in accordance with his Baptist beliefs) did not pray for the dead; however, some of those who were with him did pray for remaining family members and law enforcement officials who had worked on the case.